dnsimple/dnsimple-support/content/articles/changing-plans.markdown

 ## On-Renewal change plans

-These kind of changes are billed without changing the billing cyle.
-They will be billed along with the renewal of the plan, adhering to the existing billing cycle.
+These plan changes are billed at the end of your current billing cycle along with your subscription renewal.

 You can cancel a scheduled plan change in your account settings: